 Before launching a game it is important to make sure it works exactly as it is supposed to and the game is visually attractive.
 Good graphics and animations will help you to draw users’ attention and stand out from the crowd.
 Additionally, you will gain as high rating as possible.

 So you start the mobile games development process and you know that animation matters indeed.
 The question that may come to your mind is as follows: which type of animation should you use?
 The battle between 2D lovers and 3D lovers is still going on.
 While some say that 2D is no longer up-to-date, others have doubts about 3D calling it too complicated and expensive.

 Before making a decision you should study the information carefully and consider all the pros and cons.
 Remember that there is no universal solution for every project.
 It always depends on many factors.
 This post will help you to find a perfect solution for YOUR project!
 Keep on reading.

 What do you know about 2D animation?

 In 2D animation, objects are two-dimensional, as you may guess from the name.
 This means they exist as flat images created by an artist.
 Everything you can see is hand-drawn.
 To make it a bit clearer, each move of a character is drawn frame by frame.
 This method is also known as a cell-animation method.
 2D is all about frames.
-The illusion of movements is reached by sequencing individual drawings together over a defined period of time.
+The illusion of movement is reached by sequencing individual drawings together over a defined period of time.

 2D animation implies only two dimensions - width and height.